 Perhaps no single site is more steeped in American history than Arlington National Cemetery.
 Perched on a picturesque hill overlooking the Potomac River and the nation’s capital, the former estate of Robert E. Lee became a national cemetery at the height of the Civil War in 1864.
 Originally owned by the grandson of Martha Washington, Arlington is the final resting place for a Who’s Who of American dignitaries including generals, admirals, chief justices, secretaries of state, Presidents William Howard Taft and John F. Kennedy, as well as Kennedy’s wife Jacqueline and brothers Ted and Robert.
 The hallowed ground is highlighted by the Tomb of the Unknowns that is guarded by soldiers 24 hours a day and the eternal flame at President Kennedy’s grave.
 Another not-to-be-missed site is the Arlington House where Lee resigned his U.S. Army commission to lead the Army of Northern Virginia as the Civil War began in 1861.

 Thomas Jefferson made Monticello his permanent residence just outside Charlottesville in northwestern Virginia beginning in 1770, and today the domed estate offers a revealing glimpse into the genius of Jefferson.
 Mementos of the Lewis & Clark expedition and Jefferson’s world travels grace the estate, as do many of the third U.S. president’s mind-boggling inventions.
-A stroll along the grounds of the heavily wooded estate takes visitors to the family cemetery where Jefferson was buried upon his death in 1826, as well as to the lovely orchard, garden and vineyard areas.
+A stroll along the grounds of the heavily wooded estate takes visitors to the family cemetery where Jefferson was buried upon his death in 1826, as well as to the lovely orchard, garden, and vineyard areas.
 In fact, Jefferson was a noted wine lover who unsuccessfully attempted to recreate the delicious wines he savored during his trips to France.
-Today, Jefferson Vineyards has been much more successful producing vintage-quality wines on the same soil as its namesake.
+Today, Jefferson Vineyards has been much more successful in producing vintage-quality wines on the same soil as its namesake.
 It’s among dozens of wineries around Charlottesville offering tastings of wines made from Virginia grapes.

 2. George Washington’s Mount Vernon

 Virginia lays claim to many famous people but none more so than George Washington.
 America’s first president moved into George Washington’s Mt.
 Vernon in 1752.
 He expanded and transformed the circa 1735 home his father built into a 21-room mansion with a sweeping, two-story porch facing the Potomac River that he designed.
-The mansion and grounds have been meticulously restored to their 18th century condition.
-Over a dozen outbuildings are open for visitors on the sprawling estate including a working blacksmith shop, distillery and gristmill.
-Serpentine paths wind through impressive groves of trees, beautiful walled gardens and to the family cemetery where George, Martha and other members of the Washington family are buried.
+The mansion and grounds have been meticulously restored to their 18th-century condition.
+Over a dozen outbuildings are open for visitors on the sprawling estate including a working blacksmith shop, distillery, and gristmill.
+Serpentine paths wind through impressive groves of trees, beautiful walled gardens, and to the family cemetery where George, Martha, and other members of the Washington family are buried.
 Visitors can even opt to arrive at the site of Washington’s original wharf on the Potomac.
 Operators run a regular schedule of shuttle boats from nearby Alexandria and Washington, D.C.

 1. Jamestown, Williamsburg & Yorktown

 Driving along the 23-mile Colonial Parkway in southeastern Virginia that connects Jamestown, Colonial Williamsburg and Yorktown is akin to stepping into a time machine that takes you back to the beginnings of a nation.
 Start at Historic Jamestown where English settlers arrived in 1607, some 13 years before the Pilgrims landed at Plymouth, and then onto Jamestown Settlement to see replicas of the ships that brought the settlers.
 There’s also a reconstruction of their original fort and a recreated Powhatan Indian village where Pocahontas lived.
-Nearby Colonial Williamsburg is a truly immersive experience of colonial life complete with costumed characters, horse-drawn carriages and seemingly countless historic buildings on the 301-acre complex including the Governor’s Palace and taverns frequented by the likes of Thomas Jefferson and George Washington.
+Nearby Colonial Williamsburg is a truly immersive experience of colonial life complete with costumed characters, horse-drawn carriages, and seemingly countless historic buildings on the 301-acre complex including the Governor’s Palace and taverns frequented by the likes of Thomas Jefferson and George Washington.
 Yorktown is where America finally won its independence from Britain when the surrender of General Cornwallis signified the conclusion of the Revolutionary War in 1781.